Welcome to the new Golem Cloud Docs! πŸ‘‹

 Creating the worker client

-The worker to be invoked is identified by an URI which consists of the component ID and the worker name.
+The worker to be invoked is identified by an URI which consists of the component ID and, in case of durable workers, the worker name.
+For ephemeral components no worker name needs to be specified.

 If the worker pointed by the URI does not exists, it is going to be created automatically and it inherits the environment variables of the caller.